mamurak/os-mlops/odh-kfp-seldon/README.md

 # How-To

+* Change the available notebook deployment sizes.
+    * Find the `odh-dashboard-config` object of kind `OdhDashboardConfig` in project `odh-applications`.
+    * Add or update the `spec.notebookSizes` property.
+Check `manifests/odh/odh-dashboard-config.yaml` for reference.

 * Clone git repositories with JupyterLab.
     * Open git client (`Git` in left toolbar).
     * Select `Clone a Repository`.